awslabs/aws-sdk-swift/reference/0.x/AWSIoTAnalytics/IoTAnalyticsClientProtocol.md

 func cancelPipelineReprocessing(input: CancelPipelineReprocessingInput, completion: @escaping (ClientRuntime.SdkResult<CancelPipelineReprocessingOutputResponse, CancelPipelineReprocessingOutputError>) -> Void)
 ```

-### createChannel(input:​completion:​)
+### createChannel(input:completion:)

 Used to create a channel.
-A channel collects data from an MQTT topic and archives the raw,
-unprocessed messages before publishing the data to a pipeline.
+A channel collects data from an MQTT topic and archives the raw, unprocessed messages before publishing the data to a pipeline.

 ``` swift
 func createChannel(input: CreateChannelInput, completion: @escaping (ClientRuntime.SdkResult<CreateChannelOutputResponse, CreateChannelOutputError>) -> Void)
 ```

-### createDataset(input:​completion:​)
+### createDataset(input:completion:)

 Used to create a dataset.
-A dataset stores data retrieved from a data store by applying a
-queryAction (a SQL query) or a containerAction (executing a
+A dataset stores data retrieved from a data store by applying a queryAction (a SQL query) or a containerAction (executing a containerized application).
-containerized application).
 This operation creates the skeleton of a dataset.
-The dataset can
-be populated manually by calling CreateDatasetContent or automatically according
-to a trigger you specify.
+The dataset can be populated manually by calling CreateDatasetContent or automatically according to a trigger you specify.

 ``` swift
 func createDataset(input: CreateDatasetInput, completion: @escaping (ClientRuntime.SdkResult<CreateDatasetOutputResponse, CreateDatasetOutputError>) -> Void)
 ```

-### createDatasetContent(input:​completion:​)
+### createDatasetContent(input:completion:)

-Creates the content of a dataset by applying a queryAction (a SQL query) or a
-containerAction (executing a containerized application).
+Creates the content of a dataset by applying a queryAction (a SQL query) or a containerAction (executing a containerized application).

 ``` swift
 func createDatasetContent(input: CreateDatasetContentInput, completion: @escaping (ClientRuntime.SdkResult<CreateDatasetContentOutputResponse, CreateDatasetContentOutputError>) -> Void)
 ```

-### createDatastore(input:​completion:​)
+### createDatastore(input:completion:)

 Creates a data store, which is a repository for messages.